HaolingPu/Wikipedia_Search_Engine/README.md

 # Wikipedia Search Engine

-A scalable search engine similar to Google or Bing, built as part of EECS 485 (Web Systems) at the University of Michigan.
+A scalable search engine similar to Google or Bing 🔥

 ## 🎯 Project Overview